Athens, Greece

 * 15% DISCOUNT OFF the regular cost is available for:

-2. BHFS alumni, who participate in more than one BHFS project in 2024. (discount applies to the second, third, etc. project).
+2. BHFS alumni who participate in more than one BHFS project in 2026. (discount applies to the second, third, etc. project).

-3. BHFS alumni who attended a full project in the past and return to the same project.
+3. BHFS alumni who attended a full project in the past and returned to the same project.

 New Bulgarian University grants 3/6 ECTS credits to students for attending the one/two week sessions.
 Transcripts of Records (ToR) are available upon request for an additional tuition fee of 200/400 EUR for EU students and 300/600 EUR for Non-EU students.